miku/productivego/Slides.md

 # Fast enough is enough

-Let's zoom in:
+Let's zoom in.

 ![](https://raw.githubusercontent.com/miku/rsampling/master/images/bm2-rsampling.png)

-The Go project is 89 lines of code (of which 12 are imports - standard library only - which my [editor](https://github.com/fatih/vim-go) completes for me.
-So, 77 lines I needed to write.
+The Go project is 91 lines of code (of which 12 are imports - standard library only - which my [editor](https://github.com/fatih/vim-go) completes for me.
 Also 6 lines for a "version" flag.
-So: 71.
-It reacts to a SIGINT, which is a nice-to-have and 12 more lines.
-Essentially 59 lines of code.
+It responds to SIGINT, which is a nice-to-have and 12 more lines.
+Essentially around 60 lines of code.

 It did not took long to write the Go version, and the initial, unoptimized version was *fast enough*.